They are thread-like structures in which DNA is tightly packed within the nucleus.

 For example, if the mother is a carrier of a recessive genetic disorder, she has a 50 percent chance of transmitting the disease to her male child, depending on which allele is retained in the egg.

-On the other hand, it is likely that none of his daughters will be affected, since they would inherit another X chromosome from their father that would have the normal allele.
+On the other hand, none of his daughters will likely be affected since they would inherit another X chromosome from their father with the normal allele.

-An important historical event was precipitated by an X-linked genetic disorder.
+An X-linked genetic disorder precipitated an important historical event.
 Alexis Nikolaevich’s hemophilia, the son of the last Russian Tsar, was inherited from his mother.

 The initial mutation originated in Queen Victoria and, through her daughters, spread to many royal families in Europe.
 Alexis’ illness is even believed to have contributed to the fall of the Russian monarchy.

-Other X-linked disorders include color blindness that is seen much more often in men.
+Other X-linked disorders include color blindness, which is seen much more often in men.
 Furthermore, Y chromosome mutations are also inherited by male progeny without the possibility of recombination or change.
 Y-linked inheritance is associated with reduced fertility and baldness.

 On the other hand, dominant X-linked disorders affect both male and female progeny.
 A mother who has an X-linked dominant disorder can transmit her disease to fifty percent of her daughters and fifty percent of her sons.